php-fig/per-coding-style/migration-3.0.md

 ## [Section 2.7 - Naming](https://www.php-fig.org/per/coding-style/#27-naming)

 PER-CS now recommends following the same naming conventions as PHP Internals for abbreviations and acronyms.
-Specifically, only uppercase the first character of the acronym: `XmlFormatter`, not `XMLFormatter`.
+Abbreviations, acronyms, and initialisms SHOULD be avoided wherever possible, unless they are much more widely used than the long form (e.g. `HTTP` or `URL`).
+When they are used, only the first character should be uppercased: `XmlFormatter`, not `XMLFormatter`.

 ## [Section 3 - Declare Statements, Namespace, and Import Statements](https://www.php-fig.org/per/coding-style/#3-declare-statements-namespace-and-import-statements)